 Prime Minister Palmerston's 18th-century, Palladian mansion is located on the edge of Romsey, just a short walk from the town centre.
-The original manor and area known as Broadlands were owned by Romsey Abbey since the 11th century before being sold in 1547, remaining under private ownership from this time.
+The original manor and area known as Broadlands were owned by Romsey Abbey from the 11th century before being sold in 1547, since when it has remained in private ownership.

 Broadlands is also famous for hosting the first three days of the honeymoon of Queen Elizabeth ll and Prince Phillip in 1947, and later the Prince and Princess of Wales in 1981.

-Open to visitors on weekdays in summer, please check opening times and plan your visit.
+Open to visitors for a limited period in the summer, please check opening times to plan your visit.
 See the website for more information: broadlandsestates.co.uk

 Designed by web-feet